 sudo apk update sudo apk add git

 That should make sure you have Git available.
 The next step is to change your working directory to a directory that contains all the data that makes your WordPress site work (so both the database files and the WordPress installation).
 The folder is called “var” and you can find it at the root of your file system.
 You might need to use cd .. a few times to move up in the hierarchy.
-You can check the contents of the folder you are currently in with “ls”.
+You can check the working directory you are in with “pwd” and the contents of the folder you are currently in with “ls”.
+You might have to elevate yourself to root user with sudo -s and the type in cd /var/.
 If you can see “var” in the list, then cd into it with cd var.
+You can cd into localhost even if it’s not listed with cd localhost.
+You shouldn’t need to change folder permissions here, but if you need to do that in some other situation, you can use chmod like in this example we are giving a folder called wp2 full permissions: chmod 777 wp2.

 Next we will initialize the var folder as a git repository by entering